MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-platform-overview.md

 Learning how to start background sessions using the task scheduler and job queues can help you offload work from UI sessions.
 For more information, see [Task Scheduler](devenv-task-scheduler.md).

 Instrumenting your extension using feature telemetry and custom telemetry can help you monitor the extension after it has been deployed to production.
-For more information, see [Creating Custom Telemetry Events](devenv-instrument-application-for-telemetry-app-insights.md) and [Add Feature Usage Telemetry](https://github.com/microsoft/ALAppExtensions/tree/main/Modules/System/Telemetry).
+For more information, see [Creating Custom Telemetry Events](devenv-instrument-application-for-telemetry-app-insights.md).

 ## See Also